Here's How Investors Can Find Strong Industrial Products Stocks with the Zacks ESP Screener

 The Zacks Earnings ESP, or Expected Surprise Prediction, aims to find earnings surprises by focusing on the most recent analyst revisions.
 The basic premise is that if an analyst reevaluates their earnings estimate ahead of an earnings release, it means they likely have new information that could possibly be more accurate.

 The final step today is to look at a stock that meets our ESP qualifications.
-Deere (DE) earns a #2 (Buy) seven days from its next quarterly earnings release on February 18, 2022, and its Most Accurate Estimate comes in at $2.60 a share.
+Agco (AGCO) earns a #2 (Buy) seven days from its next quarterly earnings release on February 8, 2022, and its Most Accurate Estimate comes in at $1.96 a share.

-By taking the percentage difference between the $2.60 Most Accurate Estimate and the $2.22 Zacks Consensus Estimate, Deere has an Earnings ESP of 17.33%.
-Investors should also know that DE is just one of a large group of stocks with positive ESPs.
-All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.
+AGCO has an Earnings ESP figure of 13.66%, which, as explained above, is calculated by taking the percentage difference between the $1.96 Most Accurate Estimate and the Zacks Consensus Estimate of $1.72.
+Agco is one of just a large database of stocks with positive ESPs.
+These stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.